marbl/MetagenomeScope/README.md

 MetagenomeScope is licensed under the
 [GNU GPL, version 3](https://www.gnu.org/copyleft/gpl.html).

-License information for MetagenomeScope's dependencies is included in the root directory of this repository, in `DEPENDENCY_LICENSES.txt`.
-License copies for dependencies distributed/linked with MetagenomeScope -- when not included with their corresponding source code -- are available in the `dependency_licenses/` directory.
+MetagenomeScope's code is distributed with [Bootstrap](https://getbootstrap.com/) and [Bootstrap Icons](https://icons.getbootstrap.com/).
+Copies of these tools' licenses are located in the `dependency_licenses/` directory.

 ## Acknowledgements